You Don’t Really Know Your Target Audience Until You Ask the Right Questions

 It can be so easy to view negative reviews or undesirable feedback as an irritating side-effect of being in business.
 But the truth is, all feedback–negative or positive–is an opportunity to learn more about your customers’ experiences.

-This information can help you in several key ways:
+However, strictly focusing on the customer feedback itself, you can use this information can help you in several key ways:

 - Learn more about the particular customer and their mindset, which can deeply inform that persona.